frublox/aichanbot/README.md

 # AiChanBot

-A simple Twitch bot that implements rate-limiting, message-queuing, and a couple of commands (for the moment).
+A simple Twitch bot that implements message-queuing and a couple of commands (for the moment).

 To do:
+- Dynamic commands
-- Add command cooldowns
+- Command cooldowns
+- Web interface for controlling the bot